ensdomains/docs/frequently-asked-questions.md

 ### Once I own a name, can I create my own subdomains?

-Yes!
+Yes.
 You can create whatever subdomains you wish and assign ownership of them to other people if you desire.
-You can even set up your own registrar for your domain!
+You can even set up your own registrar for your domain.

 ### Can I change the address my name points to after I’ve bought it?